-Colorado Parks and Wildlife celebrates Colorado Day on August 6 with free entrance into all state parks.
+Colorado Parks and Wildlife celebrates Colorado Day on the first Monday in August with free entrance into all state parks.
 We gathered together some of our most breathtaking parks to showcase the beauty and splendor of this great state.
-You can’t go wrong with any of the 41 state parks Colorado has to offer, but if you’re looking to take advantage of the free entrance fee this holiday and can’t decide where to go, we figured we’d narrow it down for you.
+You can’t go wrong with any of the state parks Colorado has to offer, but if you’re looking to take advantage of the free entrance fee this holiday and can’t decide where to go, we figured we’d narrow it down for you.
 Lace up those hiking boots, put on some sunscreen, and venture out to explore what these Colorado state parks have in store for you.

 Rugged mountains, alpine lakes, spectacular scenery and countless outdoor recreation opportunities make the 71,000 acres of State Forest State Park a high-country jewel.

 In the summer, visitors can hike, ride horses, bike and four-wheel through all kinds of terrain.
 Other recreation opportunities include geocaching and hunting.
 There are four campgrounds, designated dispersed campsites, and backcountry camping as well as cabins and yurts.
 Anglers will find outstanding fishing along the Canadian and Michigan rivers, on the North Michigan Reservoir and Ranger Lakes, and on many other alpine lakes in the park.

 Oh, and did we mention moose?
 With a population of around 600, moose are out and about for year-round viewing.

 With a 3-mile long reservoir set amid fragrant sagebrush and great views of the Flat Top Mountains, Stagecoach offers wonderful outdoor recreation in the lush Yampa Valley.